alloverse/alloverse.github.io/index.md

 {:toc}
 </details>

+## What is Alloverse?

 Alloverse is an open platform for collaborative workspaces in 3D.
 It’s Gibson style Cyberspace, but for your day-to-day work and play, with your friends and colleagues.
 It’s a VR and AR platform for creating spaces, and for running real applications within those spaces, together with other people.

-Please see the public website for more information.
+Please see the [Alloverse website](https://www.alloverse.com) for more information.

 In nerd terms, it's a VR/AR/3D "window manager" and collaborative workspace.